richakbee/starter-academic/content/authors/admin/_index.md

 I define myself as a curious person . <i> I buy more books than i can read and enroll in more courses than i can complete.</i>
 I have spent last two years in the industry , working in the analytics domain .
 Recently, i started working in machine learning domain and fell in love with it.
-I have since found myself exploring wide variety of  Machine Learning Industry Use Cases , algorithms, tools and technologies related to same.
+I have since found myself exploring wide variety of  Machine Learning Industry Use Cases , algorithms, tools and technologies related to the same.
 <br>
 My most recent endeavour : Deep Learning , Convoution Neural Networks, LSTM, GRU , Resnet , NLP tasks , Reccurent neural networks, Transfer learning, Predictive Analytics,Tensorflow (frame work) .